syncfusion-content/wpf-docs/wpf/SfSchedule/views.md

 ## Change first day of week
 Scheduler supports to switch the first week with any day by using [FirstDayOfWeek](https://help.syncfusion.com/cr/wpf/Syncfusion.SfSchedule.WPF~Syncfusion.UI.Xaml.Schedule.SfSchedule~FirstDayOfWeek.html) property.

-`Day` - `FirstDayOfWeek` of Scheduler is not applicable for DayView as it displays only one day.
+`Day` - `FirstDayOfWeek` of Scheduler is not applicable for day view as it displays only one day.
-`Week` - By default, scheduler control will be rendered with Sunday as the first day of the week.
+`Week` - By default, scheduler control will be rendered with `Sunday` as the first day of the week.
 `WorkWeek` - By default, scheduler control will be rendered with `Monday` as the first day. `Saturday` and `Sunday` has considered as a non working days.
 You can customize that using [NonWorkingDays](https://help.syncfusion.com/cr/wpf/Syncfusion.SfSchedule.WPF~Syncfusion.UI.Xaml.Schedule.SfSchedule~NonWorkingDays.html) property.

 {% tabs %}